aeternity/aepp-components/README.md

 ### Component using Child components

-Don't interfer with the styling of internals of child components.
+Don't interfere with the styling of internals of child components.
 Better pass props to children and expand functionality in these components directly.
 Your component will be less prone to break on changes in the children.
 Maintainers can see the intention isolated in the component.

 #### bad example
 ```